ICARA Disclosure

 Total Shareholders’ Equity

-Table 3 - Own funds: main features of own instruments issued by CAM (30 September 2023)
+Table 3 - Own funds: main features of own instruments issued by CAM (30 September 2024)

 CAM does not have any other capital instruments aside from share capital in issuance.

-6. Own Funds regulatory requirement
+6.1 Own Funds regulatory requirement

 Given that CAM is an SNI investment firm, the own funds requirements is the higher of the following two items:

-6.1 Permanent Minimum Capital Requirement
+6.2 Permanent Minimum Capital Requirement

 The PMR is the minimum level of own funds that an investment firm must always hold based on the MiFID activities it has permission to undertake.
 The three levels of PMR are £750,000, £150,000, and £75,000.
 These replace the fixed capital thresholds quoted in Euros in CRD IV.

-6.2 Fixed Overhead Requirement
+6.3 Fixed Overhead Requirement

 MIFIDPRU 4.5 sets out the FOR an investment firm.
 This represents one quarter of the relevant expenditure in the previous financial year.
-This is £1,818,000 based on the financial year ended September 2023.

-6.3 Meeting the Overall financial adequacy rule
+6.4 Meeting the Overall financial adequacy rule

-The firm’s overall PMR and FOR requirement have been assessed to be £75,000 and £1,818,000, respectively.
+The firm’s overall PMR and FOR requirement have been assessed to be £75,000 and £1,670,000, respectively.

 The Fixed Overhead Requirement (FOR) is based on the firm’s quarter of expenses.
-The firm has assessed that its wind down costs would be substantially more than its FOR.
+The firm has assessed that its wind down costs would be substantially more than its FOR, The Threshold requirement for the firm is the higher of PMR, KFR and FOR.
+On this basis the Threshold Requirement for the firm is £1,670,000 although we have decided to opt for the wind down £2,000,000 from a prudence perspective.

-The early warning indicator ‘EWI’ has been set 110% of the Threshold Requirement.
+The early warning indicator has been set 110% of the Threshold Requirement.
 The following table provides anoverview.

 Own Funds Threshold requirement and EWI